shermannatrix/shermannatrix/README.md

 Most of the time, the work involves a lot of copying and pasting.
 Followed by customization work.
 So, there really isn't a lot of learning involved.
 Not really.

+Currently, I'm on the topic of React Routers.
+More specifically, I've decided that my time and energy will be much better spent learning about v6 of the React Router library.
+The online tutorial is one of the most well-written online tutorials I have ever come across.
+Certainly the gold standard from where I stand.

 ### Progress Champions (Telerik)

 With my recent return as a Telerik products expert, I'm already thinking about a few personal project ideas.
 But speaking from my own experience, I can do